-The Village was incorporated on July 14, 2006.
-The majority of village residents are located within the independently governed Washingtonville school district, which is located partially within the Village and which relies on its own taxing powers granted by the State to raise revenues.
-Some Village residents are located within the independently governed Monroe-Woodbury Central School District, which also is located partially within the Village and which relies on its own taxing powers as granted by the State to raise revenues.
-The school districts use the Town of Blooming Grove's assessment rolls as their basis for taxation of property located within the Village.
+The Village was incorporated in 1906.
+One independently governed school district is located partially within the Village which relies on its own taxing powers granted by the State to raise revenues.
+The school district uses the Town of Highlands assessment roll as its basis for taxation of property located within the Village.

-Subject to the provisions of the State Constitution, the Village operates pursuant to the Village Law, the Local Finance Law, other laws generally applicable to the Village, and any special laws generally applicable to the Village.
-Under such laws, there is no authority for the Village to have a charter but pursuant to the Village Law and other laws generally applicable to home rule, the Village may from time to time adopt local laws.
+Subject to the provisions of the State Constitution, the Village operates pursuant to Village Law, the Local Finance Law, other laws generally applicable to the Village, and any special laws generally applicable to the Village.
+Under such laws, there is no authority for the Village to have a charter, but pursuant to the Village Law and other laws generally applicable to home rule, the Village may from time to time adopt local laws.

-The legislative power of the Village is vested in the Board of Trustees, which consists of five members, including the Mayor, who is the chief executive officer of the Village, elected for a term of two years.
-The four other members of the Village Board are elected to two-year terms, which terms are staggered such that two Trustees are elected each year.
-All the Board members are elected at large and there is no limitation to the number of terms each may serve.
+The legislative power of the Village is vested in the Village Board of Trustees (the "Board of Trustees"), which consists of five members, including the Mayor, who is the chief executive officer of the Village, elected to a term of four years.
+The four other members of the Board of Trustees are elected to four-year terms, which terms are staggered such that two Trustees are elected every other year.
+All the Trustees are elected at large and there is no limit to the number of terms each may serve.

-The Village Clerk and Village Treasurer are appointed to four-year terms and the Village Attorney to a one year term.
+The Village Clerk and the Village Treasurer are appointed to two year terms and the Village Attorney to a one year term.